shoaibsaikat/Android-Screen-Transfer-Emulator-to-Phone/README.md

 # ScreenTransferFromEmulatorToPhone
 This is a test project.
-Here I've sent screen shot from andorid emulator to android phone using linux as a proxy.
+Here I've sent screenshot from andorid emulator to android phone using linux as a proxy.

 1. Connect android mobile and linux machine in the same network.
 2. Start emulator in linux machine.